 Remarks: Brand ambassador by state-run telecom company Bharat Sanchar Nigam Limited (BSNL), Mary Kom recently spoke in Parliament to review telecom and Internet connectivity in the North East region.
 She said, “In the last one year, there have been an improvement in mobile networks and wherever people go, they get network.”
 She even commented that many remote villages located in hilly regions now have mobile towers, when they were previously ignored because of their rough terrain.

 Problem #5: These states don’t generate enough electricity

 NaMo’s Vision: The seven northeastern states face around 379 million units of power deficit annually.
 The first and the only green power plant, the Palatana Power Plant, with a 726 MW capacity in the North East was set up in Tripura only recently in 2014.
 The recent commissioning of Bishwanath-Chariyali-Agra transmission line has also brought a 500 MW additional capacity to the region.
 The government has made a total investment of around Rs.
 10,000 crore in power transmission projects covering all the states in this region.

 The North Eastern Electric Power Corporation confirmed that its generation capacity would rise to 2,060 MW by the end of 2017, as commissioning of three more power projects would be completed before the end of this year.

 Remarks: The Palatana project is a hallmark of cooperation between India and Bangladesh, as India has initiated the process to supply 100 MW of power from Tripura to Bangladesh.
-It’s also the only installation to be certified as green power project in the country, which is not only great for the region but also for the country.
+It’s also the only installation to be certified as green power project in the country, which is great for the region.
 Since the big steps in the North East energy sector have only just been taken, it’ll take some time to see if they bear fruit.
 However, these steps do look promising.